developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/multisession/index.md

 layout: guide.html
 ---
 ## Overview
-Enterprise Browser 2.5 (and higher) supports the ability to run multiple EB browser windows or tabs at the same time, each accessing different `Config.xml` files with different groups of configuration settings and functions.
+Enterprise Browser 2.5 (and higher) supports the ability to run multiple EB browser tabs at the same time, each accessing different `Config.xml` files with different groups of configuration settings and functions.
 This provides a convenient way to deploy multiple feature-sets that can be toggled without re-launching EB.

-> Multi-session capabilities can be invoked in two ways, each with unique behaviors. <br> **The main behaviors common to both:<br>
+> Multi-session capabilities can be invoked as tabs or shortcuts, and with its own behaviors. <br> **The main behaviors common to both**:<br>
-* **Each supports a subset of feature tags** in the `Config.xml` file<br>
+* **Each supports a unique subset of feature tags** (in its `Config.xml` file)<br>
-* **If one EB process is terminated, all are terminated**
+* **If one EB tab or window is terminated, all are terminated**

 -----

-### Shortcut Method
+## Shortcut Method

-Single process
-(NOT kill one, kill all)
-each with unique behaviors

 The **Shortcut Method** involves creating two or more EB-app shortcuts that can be launched independently, and when run simultaneously appear side-by-side in multiple webview instances (browser tabs).

-##### ADVANTAGES
+### Shortcut Behaviors
-* Apps can be deployed and launched individually, and are combined in browser tabs only when needed.
+* Apps can be deployed and launched individually, and are combined in browser tabs only when run simultaneously.
-* Creation and deployment of shortcuts is simplfied by Zebra's [Shortcut Utility](../ShortcutCreator), a Windows-based tool that supports Android and Windows Mobile/CE targets.
+* Creation and deployment of shortcuts is simplified by Zebra's [Shortcut Utility](../ShortcutCreator), a Windows-based tool that supports Android and Windows Mobile/CE targets.

-BEHAVIORS!

-##### DISADVANTAGES
-* App-page content is persistent; it does not automatically update when the page is revisited.
+* App-page content is persistent; it does not automatically update when the page is revisited (unless a log-in timeout occurs).
-* Shortcuts deployed to Android 8.x Oreo and later (called "Pinned" Shortcuts) require permission from the device user at installation.<br> ***Helpful Hint***: Pinned Shortcuts can be mass-deployed using Zebra's [Enterprise Home Screen](/ehs) 3.2 (or later) with no need for the device user to grant permission.
+* Shortcuts deployed to Android 8.x Oreo and later (called "Pinned" Shortcuts) require permission from the device user at installation.<br>
+***Helpful Hint***: Pinned Shortcuts can be mass-deployed using Zebra's [Enterprise Home Screen](/ehs) 3.2 (or later) with no need for the device user to grant permission.
 * **Feature support is limited to the following config tags**:
  * WebPageCapture
  * DebugButtonsEnabled